GavinHuttley/tib/_sources/python/iterators.rst.txt

+.. index:: iterator, generator

 Iterators
 =========

 An iterator is a special type of object that can be iterated (looped) over.
-You will encounter cases where a function you would expect to return a series that could be sliced instead returns an object that has to be iterated over in order to obtain it's contents.
+You will encounter cases where a function you would expect to return a series that could be sliced instead returns a generator object that has to be iterated over in order to obtain it's contents.

+.. index:: reversed()

 For example, the built in function ``reversed()``.